tti-project/tti-projects/README.md

   - POST `/api/auth/register` - Register a new user
   - POST `/api/auth/login` - Login and get JWT token

+  - POST `/api/auth/refresh-token` - Refresh JWT token
+  - POST `/api/auth/logout` - Logout and invalidate token

+## Authentication

+The application uses JWT (JSON Web Token) authentication.
+Here's how to use it:

+### User Credentials

+For testing purposes, you can use the following credentials:

+- **Admin User**:
+  - Email: admin@gmail.com
+  - Password: admin123

+### Token Management

+- Access tokens expire after a set period
+- The system automatically refreshes tokens in the background
+- Tokens are stored in localStorage for persistence between sessions

 - **Workspaces**

   - GET `/api/workspaces` - Get all workspaces